xe4me/ivandt-examples/nuxt/README.md

 ### 2. Add Origin to Ivandt Environment

-Add `https://localhost.myapp.com:3000` as an allowed origin in your [Ivandt environment configuration](https://ivandt.com/docs/environments).
+Add `https://localhost.ivandt.com:3000` ( change to your own app) as an allowed origin in your [Ivandt environment configuration](https://ivandt.com/docs/environments).

 ### 3. Install Dependencies